singh-man/books/crackingTheCoding/18_advancedTopics.md

 4. Walk through the nodes again and add to processNext any node where x. inbound == 0.
 5. While processNext is not empty, do the following:
 	- Remove first node n from processNext.
-	- For each edge (n,  x),decrementx. inbound. lfx. inbound == 0, append x to processNext.
+	- For each edge (n,  x), decrementx. inbound.
+If x. inbound == 0, append x to processNext.
 	- Append  n to order.
 6. If order contains all the nodes, then it has succeeded.
 Otherwise, the topological sort has failed due to a cycle.